-Arclabs offers the 280 Hour Specific Process Welding, 400 Hour Welding, 900 Hour Advanced Welding, 1300 Hour Master Welder, and all seminar classes except the OSHA 30-Hour at the main and branch campuses.
+Arclabs offers the 280 Hour Specific Process Welding, 900 Hour Advanced Welding, 1300 Hour Master Welder, and all seminar classes except the OSHA 30-Hour at the main and branch campuses.
 The OSHA 30-Hour seminar is not offered at the Texas location.
+The 400 Hour Welding program is only available at the Houston, TX location.